jeffwt3k/100-days-of-code/log.md

 ### Day 8: Wednesday, May 16, 2018

 **Today's Progress:** Did some work in the Udemy course on CSS.
 Learning some interesting things!
 Pseudo elements vs. pseudo selectors was good to cover.
+But mostly just review.
+My OCD keeps me from skipping the lectures hah!

 **Thoughts:** Getting disinterested in CSS.
 Need to reinvigorate somehow...